Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Conclusions

 \section{Conclusions}

-We have extended a transformer model TFT to a multiple-output version, iSTFT.
-The proposed framework is especially efficient for predicting multiple outputs of parametric dynamical systems with time and/or parameter varying external inputs.
-Theoretically, we have proved that the $q=0.5$ quantile loss is equivalent to the MAE loss, so that if can be used to predict the actual values of the outputs.
-We have extended the interpretability of the attention weight matrix of TFT, resulting in an interpretable attention weight matrix for iSTFT, which reveals the internal (spatial) relations between the multiple outputs evolving along time.
-The interpretable attention weight matrices are illustrated for each example.
-Moreover, we show the influences of the parameters, inputs, and past outputs on the final prediction by listing their weights computed from a variable selection layer.
+We extended the TFT to a multi-output setting, yielding the spatially-enhanced TFT.
+The proposed framework is particularly efficient for predicting multiple outputs of parametric dynamical systems with time and/or parameter varying external inputs.
+Using two loss functions to target different tasks, SE-TFT supports both actual value predictions and quantile forecasting for multiple outputs.
+In addition, the interpretability of TFT is extended by introducing an interpretable block-wise masked attention weight matrix for SE-TFT, which reveals the internal (spatial) relations between the multiple outputs evolving along time.
+These attention patterns are visualized for each numerical example.
+Moreover, we show the influences of the parameters, inputs, and past outputs on the final prediction by listing their weights computed from variable selection layers.
 In fact, the variable selection layer is a unique feature of TFT as a transformer model.
-It further improves the interpretability of TFT, and in turn, that of iSTFT.
-As a result, spatial-temporal interpretability of iSTFT and interpretability of variable importance distinguishes iSTFT from other existing transformer methods.
+It further improves the interpretability of TFT, and in turn, that of SE-TFT.
+As a result, the spatially-enhanced interpretability distinguish SE-TFT from existing transformer-based methods.
+As compared to the original TFT model, the proposed SE-TFT now supports longer-term rollouts for multiple targets predictions via autoregression.

-The numerical results show that iSTFT uses medium amount of training data to be well trained.
-The only information that iSTFT needs is the data, so that the dynamical systems can be seen as pure black boxes.
-During the prediction stage, only the initial condition is needed for TFT to predict the outputs at the testing parameter samples.
-The prediction accuracy is sufficient.
-We use two different loss functions to train iSTFT and compare the accuracy of these trained iSTFT models.
-From the numerical results, we see that utilizing the $L_1$-norm-based loss function, i.e., the MAE loss, can be advantageous for achieving more robust and accurate predictions compared to using the MSE loss.
+The numerical results show that SE-TFT can be trained effectively with a moderate amount of data.
+In the testing phase, SE-TFT requires only the initial condition (or a very short history over the first few time steps) to generate long-horizon forecasts at unseen parameter samples.
+The resulting predictions are sufficiently accurate, and the spatially‑enhanced interpretability provides a reasonable and meaningful basis for explaining hidden features of the underlying systems.